-Is there a buy opportunity for Intel Corp.
-(NASDAQ: INTC) stock now?
+Is there a buying opportunity now for Intel Corp.
+(NASDAQ: INTC) stock?
 Take a look at the monthly timeframe attached below.
 There is a clear bullish bias on Intel Corp.
-(NASDAQ: INTC) stock with the monthly demand level around $46 per share.
+(NASDAQ: INTC) stock, with the monthly demand level around $46 per share.
 There has been a strong reaction to that price level and imbalance every time Intel Corp.
 (NASDAQ: INTC) stock has reached that imbalance.

-Supply and demand trading has nothing to do with support and resistance; they are two different concepts and stock trading strategies.
-You may think it’s the same thing they have nothing to do with each other.
-You may use intraday stock strategies and short-term stock strategies to trade Intel stock if it keeps on reacting as expected.
+Supply and demand trading has nothing to do with support and resistance; they are two concepts and stock trading strategies.
+You may think it’s the same thing.
+They have nothing to do with each other.
+You may use intraday and short-term stock strategies to trade Intel stock if it keeps reacting as expected.
 You can also use stock options strategies to trade Intel stock.
 Since this stock has a bullish bias, you should think of bullish options strategies.

 Investors are probably hoping for strength from Intel Corp.
 (NASDAQ: INTC) as it approaches its next earnings release, which is expected to be October 22, 2020.
 Intel Corp.
-(NASDAQ: INTC) is projected to report earnings of $1.10 per share, which would represent a year-over-year decline of 22.54%.
-We don’t need to do any kind of fundamental stock analysis for Intel Corp.
-(NASDAQ: INTC) but if those earnings happen to be like that, it will probably help Intel Corp.
-(NASDAQ: INTC) to rally even higher as expected.
+(NASDAQ: INTC) is projected to report $1.10 per share, representing a year-over-year decline of 22.54%.
+We don’t need to do any fundamental stock analysis for Intel Corp.
+(NASDAQ: INTC).
+Still, if those earnings happen to be like that, it will probably help Intel Corp.
+(NASDAQ: INTC) rally even higher than expected.

 This is the kind of price action technical analysis you will learn in our trading community.
 You will learn how to locate new supply and demand imbalances for Intel Corp.
 (NASDAQ: INTC) and trade without using any indicators, no news, no fundamental analysis, no earnings announcements, no volume or VSA analysis.
 Just supply and demand imbalances.